Samsung/Dexter/README.md

 - run a project (F5)
 - it should start Visual Studio Experimental Instance with dexter-vs installed as an extension

+However, if you decide to test the extension by installing it from the .vsix file (generated in the Debug folder), remember to **disable the Visual Studio "automatic extension update"** (Options->Environment->Extensions and Update->Automatically update extensions).
+The automatic update will change the plugin to the most recent version on the Marketplace, i.e. get rid of all the development changes.

 </details>

 # Future plans